-Commuter lot survey cards were distributed to 910 customers in December 2007 and the department received 346 responses.
-Ninety-seven percent of the customers thought the lots were convenient with 71 percent using them at least five days per week.
-Eighty-seven percent cited saving fuel costs as the most important reason to use the lot.
-Seventy-nine percent of the customers were satisfied with cleanliness.
+Commuter lot survey cards were distributed to 1,134 customers in December 2006 and the department received 446 replies.
+Ninety-seven percent of the customers thought the lots were convenient with 66 percent using them five days per week.
+Sixty-eight percent cited saving fuel costs as the most important reason to use the lot.
+Eighty-three percent of the customers were satisfied with cleanliness.
 MoDOT received many comments about litter and the need for trash cans.
-Eighty percent of customers were satisfied with safety at the lots with several customers expressing the need for additional lighting and almost 9 percent reporting theft and property damage concerns.
+Eighty-two percent of customers were satisfied with safety at the lots with several customers expressing the need for additional lighting and almost 9 percent reporting theft and property damage concerns.
 Other frequent comments included the need for better surface maintenance on the gravel and asphalt lots and in a few lots expansion to provide more parking spaces.

 MoDOT established a quarterly internal inspection process in May 2006 to be performed at all commuter lots to identify maintenance needs.
 The quarterly inspections provide input to district maintenance supervisors on work needed at the commuter lot for condition of signs, parking lot surface, litter, and vegetation management.
-The November 2006 and February 2007 inspections indicated a statewide average condition score of 80 percent.
-The May 2007 condition score was 82 percent.
-The August 2007 condition score was 84 percent and the November 2007 condition score was 85 percent, continuing the positive trend.
+The May 2006 inspection indicated a statewide average condition score of 75 percent.
+The August 2006 condition score was 78 percent and the November 2006 and February 2007 condition scores were both 80 percent.
+The May 2007 condition score improved slightly to 82 percent continuing the positive trend.
+MoDOT staff continues to improve their efforts working with law enforcement agencies to more closely monitor the lots that have reported concerns with theft and property damage complaints to improve safety.